-Audit Question(s) Yes No Does the City maintain the proper notification procedures primary responders and regulating agencies? for 🖂 Findings: It is City policy to report all spills no matter how small, whether spills into U.S. waters or is on private property. er it Recommendations: Is there a program to ensure an appropriate response to overflows? all 🖂 Findings: If notified, the Wastewater Division responds to all spill within jurisdiction, regardless of private or public. its Element II, Organization, includes an updated organizational ch with line of command. nart Recommendations: Does the City follow procedure to ensure prompt notification appropriate agencies and affected entities? to 🖂 Findings:City reports all spills regardless of size to all required agencies.
-Wastewater Supervisor and/or designee is in charge of report spills from the field to required agencies, and administrative staff. • Utilities Supervisor responds to the field and informs the gene manager, director and any other City departmental staff necessary.
+Audit Question(s) Yes No 1.
+Does the City maintain the proper notification procedures for primary responders and regulating agencies?
+Findings: It is City policy to report all spills no matter how small, whether it spills into U.S. waters or is on private property.
+Recommendations: None Is there a program to ensure an appropriate response to all overflows? \boxtimes Findings: If notified, the Wastewater Division responds to all spill within its jurisdiction, regardless of private or public.
+The Wastewater Division conducts training for employees regarding response and reporting.
+Recommendations: None 3.
+Does the City follow procedure to ensure prompt notification to appropriate agencies and affected entities?
+Findings:City reports all spills regardless of size to all required agencies.
+Utilities Supervisor and/or designee is in charge of reporting spills from the field to required agencies, and administrative staff.
+Utilities Supervisor responds to the field and informs the Director and any other City departmental staff as necessary.
 Recommendations: Update wastewater employees and on call Duty personnel on procedure of reporting and chain of command.

-Audit Question(s) Yes No 4.
+Au dit Question(s) Yes No 4.
 Is staff trained on proper procedures and aware of the Emergency Response Plan? \boxtimes Findings: Staff is aware of the proper procedures.
 A copy of the SSMP is available in all buildings.
 Recommendations: Review and update the Emergency Response Plan in regards to the sewer system.
 Train employees on current Emergency Response Plan (on-going).
-5. Does the City maintain procedures to address emergency operations such as traffic control? \boxtimes Findings: Since General Services and Utilities merged, services such as street signs, and storm drains are now in same department as wastewater.
-This provides extra equipment and help if necessary.
-The City follows the WATCH handbook.
-Recommendations: 6.
-Does the City have a program to ensure all necessary steps are taken to prevent a discharge into U.S. waters? \boxtimes Findings: The City policy is to prevent discharge into waters by any means necessary.
+5. Does the City maintain procedures to address emergency operations such as traffic control?
+Findings: The City follows the WATCH handbook.
+City conducts annual training for emergency operations including traffic control.
+Recommendations: None 6.
+Does the City have a program to ensure all necessary steps are taken to prevent a discharge into U.S. waters?
+Findings: The City policy is to prevent discharge into waters by any means necessary.
 Employees receive at least one hour of training a month to go over any safety programs, policy changes, questions or concerns.
 The City continues to clean high maintenance areas monthly and wet wells are cleaned every four months.
 Recommendations: Review all of the updates to the SSMP with wastewater staff.